-Self-kindness is being friendly, generous and considerate towards ourselves.
-Unlike numbing, which often leaves us feeling guilty, self-kindness and comfort leaves us feeling restored, renewed and peaceful.
+- Self-kindness is being friendly, generous and considerate towards ourselves.
+Unlike numbing, which often leaves us feeling guilty, self-kindness and soothing leaves us feeling restored, renewed and peaceful.

 We all feel scared, a failure, too much or not enough in various areas of our lives.
 The shame of those feelings keeps us isolated and disconnected from ourselves and others.

-Common humanity helps us to know that what we fear set us apart from others actually connects us to others, through shared feelings and experiences.
+It’s common humanity which helps us to know that what we fear set us apart from others actually connects us to others, through shared feelings and experiences.

 I also offer 1-hour “sand-pit” sessions for exploring ideas, experiences and insights, on a testimonial/pay from the heart donation model.
 Please contact me for more details.